 Fellows and Scholars

 Joseph Haslag is a professor and the Kenneth Lay Chair in economics at the University of Missouri Columbia.
-An expert in monetary policy, Professor Haslag has done research at the Federal Reserve Banks of Saint Louis, Dallas, and Atlanta.
+Until the end of 2018, Professor Haslag was the Institute's chief economist.
+An expert in monetary policy, Haslag has done research at the Federal Reserve Banks of Saint Louis, Dallas, and Atlanta.

 Daniel Thornton is vice president and economic advisor at the Federal Reserve Bank of St. Louis.
 Prior to joining the Federal Reserve Bank of St. Louis in 1981 Dr. Thornton was an associate professor of economics at Central Michigan University.
 Thornton received his Ph.D. in economic from the University of Missouri—Columbia and an M.S.